The Witcher’s Law of Surprise, Explained

 When is the Law of Surprise invoked in ‘The Witcher’?

-Urcheon had chosen the Law of Surprise and the first thing that Roegner discovered upon returning home was the birth of Pavetta.
-However, Calanthe does not wish to honor the tradition which results in a fight between Urcheon and several men present at the hall.
+Urcheon had chosen the Law of Surprise, and the first thing that Roegner discovered upon returning home was the birth of Pavetta.
+However, Calanthe does not wish to honor the tradition, which results in a fight between Urcheon and several men present at the hall.
 Geralt saves Urcheon’s life by fighting alongside him till the brawl is broken off.
-When Urcheon asks Geralt for a reward, The Witcher invokes the law of surprise too, not knowing what to ask of Urcheon, and out of some form of humor.
+When Urcheon asks Geralt for a reward, The Witcher invokes the law of surprise too, not knowing what to ask of Urcheon and out of some form of humor.
 However, this results in Ciri being sworn to Geralt after Pavetta announces her pregnancy.
 You can read our detailed recap and review of the episode for a better understanding.

 This is quite different from the original stories by Andrzej Sapkowski.
 In his short story, ‘A Question of Price,’ Geralt is officially invited by Calanthe for unknown reasons.
 He is asked to take disguise as a lord and is fully aware of Pavetta’s pregnancy before invoking the Law of Surprise.
 This makes his intents much clearer, unlike the television series.
+Regardless of that, the central idea of Geralt and Ciri’s fates being interconnected remains to be the same.
+The Law of Surprise, whether any character believes in it or not, seems to be an extremely powerful force that connects people by destiny and has actual consequences.

 For instance, when Duny/Urcheon first arrives at the Cintran palace, he has a ghastly hedgehog-like appearance.
 However, when Pavetta is officially given to him by the reluctant blessings of Calanthe, his curse is lifted and his face returns to a normal appearance.
 So, whether you consider it to be a superstition or a custom, the television series makes it pretty clear that destiny and the Law of Surprise are pretty powerful forces that affect the lives of the characters significantly.